ImageMagick/MagickCache/README.md

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, and associated metadata.

 ## Create a MagickCache
-The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
-Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
-You'll now want to create the cache and populate it with images, video, and associated metadata.
-You'll need a place to store and retrieve your content.
+You will require a place to store and retrieve your content.
 Let's create a cache on our local filesystem:

 ```
 $ magick-cache -passkey passkey.txt create /opt/magick-cache